decipher-cs/cipher-connect/README.md

 - Custom Hooks
 - React-query
 - `crypto.randomUUID()` only runs when the URL scheme is https or client is running on localhost
+- Don't use ORMs, or at the very least avoid prisma.
+The overhead and absolute unnecessary computation outweighs the any benefits whatsoever.

 ## Installation